Moduli spaces of (G,h)-constellations

 \section{Introduction}

-In the study of the action of a reductive group $G$ on an affine scheme $X$ in \cite{Bec:2010}, we observed many situations where the quotient $X \red G$ has at least two different resolutions of singularities $Y_1 \to X \red G$, $Y_2 \to X \red G$, which are dominated by a third one $Z \to X \red G$, for instance as a flop:
+In the study of the action of a reductive group $G$ on an affine scheme of finite type $X$, see \cite{Bec:2010, Tera:2014, Terb:2014}, we observed many situations where the quotient $X \red G$ has at least two different resolutions of singularities $Y_1 \to X \red G$, $Y_2 \to X \red G$, which are dominated by a third one $Z \to X \red G$, for instance as a flop:

 This is for example the case for the action of $Sl_2$ on $(\kxC^2)^{\oplus 6}$ by multiplication from the left and on its subscheme $\mu^{-1}(0)$ defined as the zero fibre of the moment map of the action.
 Exploring this example further, in \cite{Bec:2011} we found out that in this case the resolution $Z$ is given as an invariant Hilbert scheme $Z = \SlHilb{\mu^{-1}(0)}$.
-This is not by coincidence: In \cite{CI:2004}, Craw and Ishii examine this phenomenon for finite groups by introducing the notion of a $G$--constellation on $\kxC^n$ and a certain stability condition on them and by constructing the moduli space $M_{\theta}$ of $\theta$--stable $G$--constellations.
+For other similar examples with classical groups acting on $\mu^{-1}(0)$, see \cite{Terb:2014}, and for examples with classical groups acting on classical representations, see \cite{Tera:2014}.
+In \cite{CI:2004}, Craw and Ishii examine this phenomenon for finite groups by introducing the notion of a $G$--constellation on $\kxC^n$ and a certain stability condition $\theta$ on them and by constructing the moduli space $M_{\theta}$ of $\theta$--stable $G$--constellations.
 For a finite abelian group $G \subset Sl_3(\kxC)$ they show that every projective crepant resolution of $\kxC^3/G$ can be obtained as such a moduli space.
 Further, choosing $\theta$ appropriately they recover Ito and Nakamura's $G$--Hilbert scheme \cite{IN:1996, IN:1999, Nak:2001}.

-In this article, we generalise these concepts to the case of reductive groups and we construct the moduli space $\sMth$ of $\theta$--stable $(G,h)$--constellations, where the map $h\colon \Irr G \to \natN_0$ replaces the regular representation occurring in \cite{CI:2004}.
-For a special choice of $\theta$ we recover Alexeev and Brion's invariant Hilbert scheme \cite{AB:2004, AB:2005, Bri:2010}.
-Thus, $\sMth$ is a common generalisation of the invariant Hilbert scheme and of the moduli space of $G$--constellations, which in turn both generalise the $G$--Hilbert scheme:
+In this article, we define similar concepts in the case of infinite reductive groups acting on affine schemes of finite type and we construct the moduli space $\sMth$ of $\theta$--stable $(G,h)$--constellations, where the map $h\colon \Irr G \to \natN_0$ replaces the regular representation occurring in \cite{CI:2004}.
+Let us denote by $\rho_0$ the trivial representation of $G$.
+If $h(\rho_0)=1$, then for a special choice of $\theta$ we recover Alexeev and Brion's invariant Hilbert scheme \cite{AB:2004, AB:2005, Bri:2010}.
+Thus, $\sMth$ is a generalization of the invariant Hilbert scheme and an analogue of the moduli space of $G$--constellations, which in turn both generalize the $G$--Hilbert scheme: